Doing business with Cheshire East Council

 This section will give you guidance on how you can become a supplier to the council, details of our contracts and current tender opportunities.

 The council has to follow its Financial procedure rules, which regulate how it conducts its business.
-In addition as a public sector body we are bound by the Public Contract Regulations (PCRs) for those contracts exceeding the thresholds above which we are obliged to publicly advertise our contracts throughout the UK.
+In addition as a public sector body we are bound by the Public Contract Regulations (PCRs2015) for contracts awarded prior to 24th February 2025 and the Procurement Act 23 (PA23) and Procurement Regulations 2024 for those contracts advertised after 24 February 2025 where for those contracts exceeding the thresholds above we are obliged to publicly advertise our contracts.

 More information, including our social value policy, is available on our Social Value page.